 Luckily, this disorder is treatable with surgery.

-One study found that 85% of dogs who undergo surgery to correct this disorder react well and go on to live full lives.
+One study found that 85% of dogs who undergo surgery to correct this disorder react well.

 Of course, some dogs will still show symptoms of tracheal collapse even after surgery.